patching...

 Other notable sponsors for Sunday's Mini-walk include the Georgetown BID, Walker & Dunlop Real Estate and three "really large" anonymous donations (one for $60,000), among others.

 The next community-based walks will be in conjunction with two Georgetown schools' Fall Festivals at the end of October.
-Stern encourgaes people interested in supporting the GMC to sign-up for a costume-friendly walk on Friday, October 28th at Hyde-Addison Elementary School or Monday, October 31st at Stoddert Elementary School.
+Stern encourgaes people interested in supporting the GMC to sign-up for a costume-friendly walk on Friday, October 28th at School or Monday, October 31st at Stoddert Elementary School.